Nirmatrelvir + Ritonavir 150 mg+100 mg

 Each combipack contains-

-- 4 Nirmatrelvir (each item contains Nirmatrelvir INN 150 mg) and
+- 4 Nirmatrelvir Tablets (each tablet contains Nirmatrelvir INN 150 mg) and

-- 2 Ritonavir (each item contains Ritonavir USP 100 mg)
+- 2 Ritonavir Tablets (each tablet contains Ritonavir USP 100 mg)

 Dosage & Administration

 Nirmatrelvir must be co-administered with Ritonavir.
 Initiate this treatment as soon as possible after diagnosis of COVID-19 and within 3-5 days of symptom onset.
 Administer orally with or without food.